 - Clean garage.

-Time to finish up any summer home maintenance tasks and get your home ready for winter:
+Fall (time to finish up any summer home maintenance tasks and get your home ready for winter):

 - Flush hot water heater and remove sediment.